TooAngel/screeps/README.md

 See rendered version:
 http://tooangel.github.io/screeps/

-This repository is [World Driven](https://www.worlddriven.org).
-Pull Requests are automatically merged and deployed to the
+Nowadays there are a couple of other automated screeps bot around.
+The TooAngel bot layed the groundwork for bots on the private server and the full automation idea.
+It was the first full automated open source code base and invented the idea of an community driven merge processes as well as a full automated bot deploy process.
+This was copied by other screeps projects like Quorum.

-[Screeps TooAngel account](https://www.screeps.com).
+are automatically merged ([World Driven](https://www.worlddriven.org)) and deployed to the [Screeps TooAngel account](https://www.screeps.com).

 ## Quests